Date Night Scents: What to Wear (or Blend) for the Second Date

 The first date asks for armor.
 The second asks for something quieter — and a DIY perfume blended together makes the most memorable date night gift of all.

-First-date perfume is a costume.
-You spray confidently in the elevator, you reapply in the restaurant bathroom, you want the room to know you've arrived.
+First-date perfume is mostly a costume.
+You spray a little too generously in the building lift, reapply in the restaurant washroom, want the entire room to know you have arrived.
 Fine.
-Useful, even.
-But it's almost never the perfume you actually want them to *remember*.
+Useful even, the first time.
+It is almost never the scent you actually want them to remember about you later.

-Second-date perfume hits different.
-By now they've seen your face in good light.
-Now you want a scent that lives close to skin — the kind they have to lean in to read.
+Second-date perfume is a different animal.
+By now they have seen your face in proper light.
+What you want now is something that lives close to the skin.
+The kind of scent they have to lean in to read.

-The technical word for this is sillage, and on a second date you want it small.
-A two-arm-length aura.
-Anything bigger and the perfume is in the conversation instead of you.
+The technical word for the size of a fragrance's cloud is sillage, and on the second date you want it small.
+About two arm-lengths.
+Anything bigger and the perfume ends up in the conversation in place of you.

-Apply to the base of the throat and the inside of the elbows.
-Not the wrists.
-Wrist application leads to over-rubbing and over-projection.
-Throat-and-elbow keeps the scent in the body's natural warm zones, where it only blooms at close range.
+Where you put it matters more than how much.
+Apply at the base of the throat and the inside of the elbows.
+Not the wrists, because the wrist invites over-rubbing and over-projection.
+The throat-and-elbow trick keeps the scent in your warm zones, where it only blooms when someone is genuinely close.

-Tiny tip if you're blending for the night: build it 70% base and heart, 30% top.
+If you are blending for the night, build it 70% base and heart, only 30% top.
 The bottle should smell almost too quiet in the cap.
-On skin, it'll be exactly enough.
+On warm skin it will land exactly right.

-A growing number of couples are skipping the restaurant entirely and turning date night into a blending session at home.
-A Whiff & When DIY perfume kit on the kitchen table, two glasses of wine, an hour of disagreeing about whether the rose is too loud — it's the rare couple gift that creates a shared object you both keep wearing for months.
-The Signature Gift Kit is purpose-built for this.
+A growing number of couples I know are skipping the restaurant entirely and turning a Friday into a blending session at home.
+A Whiff & When DIY perfume kit on the dining table, two glasses of wine, an hour of mild disagreement over whether the rose is too much — it is the rare couple gift that produces a shared object both of you keep wearing for months.
+The Signature Gift Kit is built around exactly this kind of evening.

-The best compliment after a second date isn't 'you smell amazing.'
-It's that small pause, mid-sentence, where they almost ask what it is — and decide instead to remember it themselves.
+The best compliment after a second date is not 'you smell amazing.'
+It is that small mid-sentence pause where they almost ask what you are wearing, and decide instead to keep it private.

 "The best date-night scent is the one they cannot describe the morning after."